-Provide means to make changes to tutorial based on instructor/course requirements

 Course specific requirements

 Tutorial steps will be linked together per instructor requirements.

+Figure 2: Data Flow Diagram

 2.3 Users and Characteristics

 The direct users of the system are Washington State University (WSU) students with programming experience.
 It is expected that these students will be primarily Computer Science majors but will be helpful to any student enrolling in courses requiring programming with Python.